Disana - Veste bébé enfant, laine bouillie avec zip Disana

 It allows for a great freedom of movement, unlike heavily padded coats which restrict movement and play.

-Colors: Gray, Indigo, Pink, Blackcurrant, Caramel, Eucalyptus, Olive, Aubergine
+Grey, Indigo, Rose, Blackcurrant, Caramel, Eucalyptus, Olive, Eggplant

 Sizing advice